Complete Guide to Vastu for Home Construction and Design

 Q. Is vastu for home mandatory for construction?

 Ans.
-No, but it helps in better planning and comfort.
+No, it’s not mandatory.
+But it helps in planning a home that feels more comfortable and functional.

 Q. Can vastu be followed in small plots?